Frequently Asked Questions

 What can I do to improve my chances for admission?

 Get as much research experience as you can!
 Gaining research experience and attaining an evaluation of it in your letters of recommendation are important components of your application.
-Admission is quite competitive; about 10% of applicants receive offers of admission.
+Admission is quite competitive; ~ 10 % of applicants receive offers of admission.
+If you have just completed your undergraduate degree and do not have much research experience, we encourage you to take a year or two to work in a lab, gain experience, and prove to yourself that a career in research is the right path for you.

-What are the GRE and TOEFL codes for this program?
+What is the TOEFL code for this program?

-The institution code for both tests is 4854.
+The institution code is 4854.
 You do not need to list a department code.

 Which courses do I need to take before applying to the program?

-Applicants commonly have undergraduate degrees in a science such as Biology, Biochemistry, or Chemistry or a computational field such as Mathematics or Computer Science.
-An ideal applicant will have some experience in both experimental and computational areas.
+Applicants commonly have undergraduate degrees in a science such as Biology, Biochemistry, or Chemistry or a quantitative field such as Mathematics or Computer Science.
+An ideal applicant will have some experience in both experimental and computational science.

 How many applications do you receive each year?

-We typically receive around 180 applications per year; approximately 20 - 25 applicants receive offers of admission.
+We typically receive between 325-400 applications each year.
+Approximately 30 applicants will receive offers of admission.

 If I apply to Genome Sciences, am I allowed to apply to other UW graduate programs?

 Yes.
 You may apply to as many graduate programs as you wish.
-The UW Graduate School does charge a separate application fee for each program.
+The University of Washington does charge a separate application fee for each program.

 When will I know the status of my application?